Parendi: Thousand-Way Parallel RTL Simulation: Abstract

-Using this analysis, we build \SimName, an RTL simulator for the IPU.
-It distributes RTL simulation across 5888 cores on 4 IPU sockets. \SimName runs large RTL designs up to 4$\times$ faster than a powerful, state-of-the-art x86 multicore system.
+\SimName is an RTL simulator that addresses this challenge by exploiting the abundant fine-grained parallelism inherent in RTL simulation and efficiently mapping it onto the massively parallel Graphcore IPU (Intelligence Processing Unit) architecture. \SimName scales up to 5888 cores on 4 Graphcore IPU sockets.
+It allows us to run large RTL designs up to 4$\times$ faster than the most powerful state-of-the-art x64 multicore systems.

+To achieve this performance, we developed new partitioning and compilation techniques and carefully quantified the synchronization, communication, and computation costs of parallel RTL simulation: The paper comprehensively analyzes these factors and details the strategies that \SimName uses to optimize them.